Ir para Conteúdo principal

 • Video conference

-Aims to collect cross-border evidence in civil and criminal matters, responsible for the creation of guides and practices on the use of the video conference.
+Aims at collecting cross-border evidence in civil and criminal matters, responsible for creating guides and standard practices for the use of videoconferencing;

 • E-Justice Communication via Online Data Exchange (E-CODEX)